emojicode/emojicode.github.io/src/reference/memory.md

 Gorilla says Bye-Bye
 ```

-Note that you can only specify a deinitalizers for classes.
+You can only specify a deinitalizers for classes.

+>!N The deinitializer of a class is not called when initialization is
+>!N aborted by raising an error.

 ## Lifetime in General